RiazAhamed/challenge2016/README.md

+GUI solusion is under development by [@Stuffincode](https://twitter.com/stuffincode) which is available at [http://realimage2016.herokuapp.com/](http://realimage2016.herokuapp.com/)

 # Real Image Challenge 2016

 In the cinema business, a feature film is usually provided to a regional distributor based on a contract for exhibition in a particular geographical territory.